waiyiwong/mindful_yoga/README.md

 ![wireframe.png](documentation/wireframe.png)

 ### **Color Scheme**
-This website used a natural palette of pinks and oranges that were inspired by the hero background image.
+This website used a natural palette of pinks and oranges.
 I combined these with a darker colour for contrast and readabilty in the text.

 ![colorscheme.png)](documentation/colorscheme.png)
 ![colorscheme2.png)](documentation/colorscheme2.png)